 Try these tips:

-• Explain how damage happens: Point out that sunlight can yellow paper, blur ink, and weaken the material, especially over time.
+- Explain how damage happens.
+Point out that sunlight can yellow paper, alter pigments, blur ink, and weaken the material, especially over time.

-• Compare UV performance clearly: Show how regular glass offers little to no protection, UV-filtering glass blocks between 96% and 99% of harmful rays, and museum glass gives maximum-level defense with 99% blockage plus better clarity.
+- Compare UV performance clearly.
+Show how regular glass offers little to no protection, UV-filtering glass blocks between 96% and 99% of harmful rays, and museum glass gives maximum-level defense with 99% protection plus better clarity.

-• Match protection to the piece: Recommend stronger glass for anything meaningful, like original art, heirlooms, or items displayed near windows or in bright rooms.
+- Match protection to the piece.
+Recommend water white glass or museum glass for anything meaningful, like original art or heirlooms, and suggest mid-tier UV-filtering glass for less valuable pieces displayed near windows or in bright rooms.

 Clarity and Reflection